-A typical tree is made up of three distinct components: the crown, trunk or stem and roots.
-The crown is made up of the branches, leaves, flowers and fruits at the tree top; the roots anchor the tree and absorb and store water and nutrients from the soil.
-The trunk or stem of a tree or shrub is the largest and heaviest organ of the plant.
-It provides a rigid woody structure to support the crown and functions as a pipeline carrying water and nutrients between the roots and the crown.
+It is important to understand the components of trees and really comprehend their role.
+As a typical tree is made up of three distinct components: the crown, trunk or stem and roots.
+The crown is made up of the branches, leaves, flowers and fruits at the tree top.
+And the roots anchor the tree and absorb and store water and nutrients from the soil.
+As a result, the trunk or stem of a tree or shrub is the largest and heaviest organ of the plant.
+After all, it provides a rigid woody structure to support the crown and functions as a pipeline carrying water and nutrients between the roots and the crown.

-A tree’s trunk and branches have a covering of bark.
+Besides a tree’s trunk and branches have a covering of bark.
 The bark derives from dead phloem cells which are shed outward.
-It has multiple functions, insulating the tree from excessive heat, which may include fire resistance, or cold and provides protection against insects and diseases.
-Bark may be very thin or up to 6 inches thick as in the cork oak; it can be of variable color; it may contain tannins and the surface may range from smooth to deeply furrowed.
+And it has multiple functions, insulating the tree from excessive heat, which may include fire resistance, or cold; and it also provides protection against insects and diseases.
+Bark may be very thin or up to 6 inches thick as in the cork oak; it can be of variable color and it may contain tannins and the surface may range from smooth to furrow.
 Depending upon the species, dead bark can flake or peel off in patches or strips.